DevNIX/CMB2-grid/README.md

 # CMB2-grid
 A grid system for Wordpress [CMB2](https://github.com/WebDevStudios/cmb2) library that allows the creation of columns for a better layout in the admin.

+This is a frontend fixed version of the original plugin made by Dev_NIX.

 ## Installation

 For now you have to install this as a WordPress plugin: